CrossyChainsaw/Portfolio/README.md

 # Reflection

 ## What went good?
+Here I'll explain everything that went good in this semester.

+### Asking feedback
+This semester I tried to get atleast once a week feedback.
+The next week I would implement the feedback, and show my implemented feedback to the teacher.
+The last 3 weeks we got 2 teachers instead of 1, so I tried asking both of them for feedback once a week.

+### Focus on a subject
+Multiple times this semester I had to work on something I had 0 experience at.
+For example, TypeScript, Java, React, Docker.
+But everytime I just ignored every other aspect of my project, and focused on that one subject.
+This worked so good for learning anything.
+For example in our group project I was a total React-TypeScript noob.
+I spend a day learning the basics and returned pretty experienced.

+### Researches
+A lot went wrong in the researches but I felt like I was doing a good job, ecspecially in the URL DDoS research.
+I'ts straigther to the point than the db research.
+I'm curious what the teachers will think of it.

+### Working tempo in GP
+In the IP i wasn't using my weeks too efficient, this will be explained later on.
+But in the group project I was usually working or helping others.
+We also noticed that the tinier the group got, the more efficient we worked.

+### Presentations
+Our presentations weren't always prepared, but if we prepared the presentation for the sprint delivery, we were so good.
+Ecspecially the second last sprint delivery.

+### Presence
+I always have been on school when I had the oppurtunity, even though I concentrate better at home, I find it fun to hang arround with everyone, and of course to ask feedback.

+### The last 3 weeks
+The last 3 weeks I worked so hard, I never took school this seriously.
+I just hate wasting time in general, and I know I have what it takes to pass this semester wo I would freak out if working 12 hours a day on school was all for no reason.

 ## What will I do different next time?
 Here I'll explain what I would do different the next time.
 Here you will find out stuff about my semester you might have never even known, pretty fun section.
 Enjoy.